Tennessee Hunting and Trapping Guide

 - The type 094 license is no longer needed to hunt antlerless deer on private property.
-The type 094 is required for all WMA nonquota big game hunts.
+Type 094 is required for all WMA nonquota big game hunts.

 - Changes to Turkey hunting:

-- Turkey season will open statewide on April 15, 2023, two weeks later than prior years.
+- Turkey season will open statewide on April 15, 2023, two weeks later than in prior years.

 - Young Sportsman's turkey hunt will be on April 8-9, 2023 statewide.

 - New turkey regulations on select WMAs.
 Check each WMA you hunt.